IceMerman/SCUC-UserCuts/README.md

 ## Citation

-If you use this material, lease refer to:
+If you use this material, please refer to:

 Pending